AI Success Starts with Data Quality

 Artificial intelligence is now the primary force shaping enterprise data strategies.
 In the 2026 State of Data Integrity and AI Readiness report, 52% of data and analytics leaders say AI is the biggest influence on their data programs.

 At the same time, many organizations are discovering that AI readiness depends on more than infrastructure alone.
 While most leaders express confidence in their underlying platforms, challenges persist when it comes to the data those systems support.
+Data Engineering leaders are the ones who feel this gap most acutely — responsible for the pipelines and data products that everyone else, including AI systems, depends on.

 Working on computer